If Only You Were Lonely

+Background and production

 If Only You Were Lonely was recorded in September and October 2005 at Water Music in Hoboken, New Jersey, with producer David Bendeth.
 Dan Korneff and John Bender served as engineers, and both did digital editing, alongside Kato Khandwala.
 Ted Young aided them as assistant engineer.
 Korneff provided additional guitar production, and set up mixing, which was done by Bendeth and assistant Isaiah Abolin at Sound on Sound Studios and Right Track Studios, both in New York City in October 2005.
 Ted Jensen mastered the recordings at Sterling Sound.

-Story

-If Only You Were Lonely is a concept album following the long-distance relationship between a young couple who were unwillingly torn apart because of the boy's family moving (hence the line in the opening track, "I know it seems like we're never coming back").
-Throughout the album, the couple keep their relationship going while talking on the phone and look back on the pain they went through due to their separation.
-This is especially evident in "Pens and Needles" and "Saying Sorry".
-In the album's final track, "Decembers", the boy remembers all the times he had with his girlfriend and wishes he could have her back.
-Their relationship is also shown in the cover for both the original and alternate version of the album, as you can see a man sleeping by himself in the original and a woman sleeping by herself in the alternate version.